-SOMMER and JASON BOWDRE, Owners/Directors of Metropolitan Academy of Dance, have backgrounds in education and collectively have over two decades of instructional experience as public school teachers in the Cherry Creek and Douglas County School Districts.
+SOMMER and JASON BOWDRE, Owners/Directors of the Metropolitan Academy of Dance, have backgrounds in education and collectively have over two decades of instructional experience as public school teachers in the Cherry Creek and Douglas County School Districts.
 They each have earned Masters degrees in education, Jason's area of focus in Curriculum and Instruction and Sommer's focus in Special Education.
 Careers in education, parents of two dancers and being the son and daughter-in-law to Georgia Bowdre, founder of Metropolitan Academy of Dance, have provided Jason and Sommer with unique perspectives as owners.
 They understand the importance of quality instruction by highly trained teachers.
 They know that parents want their children to be involved in activities that are engaging, challenging, and of interest to them.
 They value a nurturing environment that makes the parent and student feel safe and cared for.
 They want their own children and the students of MAD to have positive social experiences that foster friendship development and teamwork through opportunities to work with others toward a common goal.
-They want to embed principles of healthy habits and an importance of staying physically fit in the minds of MAD students.
+They want to embed principles of healthy habits and the importance of staying physically fit in the minds of MAD students.
 It is the above core ideals that have made Metropolitan Academy of Dance successful for the past 30 years.
 It is Jason and Sommer's goal to preserve these ideals in order to continue to deliver quality dance instruction to all students of MAD.